Siquijor Island, Philippines

 Definitely!
 Siquijor Island is an incredible off-the-beaten-path tropical paradise located in the Philippines, just off the coast of Negros.
 Travelers who make their way to this enchanting destination will be rewarded with plenty of breathtaking experiences.
 Its full of epic jungle waterfalls, vibrant and lively coral reefs, graceful sea turtles, white sand beaches, friendly locals, and even spots for cliff jumping.
 Siquijor Island truly offers a remarkable blend of natural wonders and unforgettable adventures.

 If you’re looking for somewhere off the beaten trail, and I mean really out of the way, Siquijor is the place for you.
 It’s such a remote place in the Philippines, the Filipinos don’t even go here!
-The island has a reputation of being haunted mostly due to the mangkukulam natural healers who reside there.
-Siquijor is an island believed to have risen from the ocean in an massive storm is also considered a land riddled with mysteries and unusual religious beliefs.
+The island has a long-standing reputation of being haunted mostly due to the mangkukulam natural healers who reside there.
+Siquijor is an island believed to have arisen from the ocean in a massive storm is also considered a land riddled with mysteries and unusual religious beliefs.

 There are several attractions which may be of interest.
 They are almost all accessible by the Jeepneys, though a motorcycle here would definitely prove to be more reliable and versatile.

 There are a few waterfalls, a large underground cave, many old churches, a sacred tree, quaint towns, jungle treks, beaches & ancestral healers that can all be visited around Siquijor.
 I’d have to say my personal favourite Siquijor attractions included the incredible turquoise waters you could swim at in Cambugahay Waterfall and my mangkukulam (healers) deep in the mountainous jungle.